 Address: Dresden, Germany

-The Fürstenzug is a beautiful mural that dates back to the early 1800s and is located in Dresden, Germany.
-The mural is adorned with the rulers of the Saxony Empire back in 1876.
+The Fürstenzug is a beautiful mural from the early 1800s in Dresden, Germany.
+The mural was adorned with the rulers of the Saxony Empire back in 1876.

 St. Nicholas Church